Morteza Momayez: Biography

 Morteza Momayez was born on August 26, 1936, in Tehran to Mohammad-Ali and Kochak Momayez.

-In 1965, he completed his undergraduate studies in painting at University of Tehran's College of Fine Arts.
+In 1965, he completed his undergraduate studies in painting at the University of Tehran's College of Fine Arts.
 He subsequently continued his studies at École Nationale Supérieure des Arts Décoratifs in Paris, where he received his diplomat in 1968.
-He served as the art director and graphic designer for the Tehran International Film Festival between 1973 to 1977.
+He served as the art director and graphic designer for the Tehran International Film Festival between 1973 and 1977.